LCA-CI-fix-benchmark/python-prompt-toolkit/docs/pages/asking_for_input.rst

 This page is about building prompts.
 Pieces of code that we can embed in a program for asking the user for input.
-Even if you want to use `prompt_toolkit` for building full screen terminal applications, it is probably still a good idea to read this first, before heading to the :ref:`building full screen applications <full_screen_applications>` page.
+Even if you want to use `prompt_toolkit` for building full screen terminal applications, it is probably still a good idea to read this first, before headiof characters will be deleted and replaced.
+This behavior can be customized using the appropriate settings.g to the :ref:`building full screen applications <full_screen_applications>` page.

 In this page, we will cover autocompletion, syntax highlighting, key bindings,